throwaway-lamden/rubixdao/README.md

 ## Demo

 *The demo is untested and a WIP.
-Due to some recent SC updates, it might not work out-of-the-box.
-It currently uses ANSI colors, which are not enabled in Windows or MacOS.*
+It may not always be up-to-date.*

 To see the contracts in action on the testnet, clone this repository and run `demo.py`.
 The dependencies are `Lamden` and `requests`.
+If you are running the script on Windows, `colorama` is recommended.

 ## Usage